xm1701/bcPRS/README.md

 Demo code of constructing PRS

-~/plink --bfile your_plink_data_pruned   --score  your_gwas_summary_statistics.file  --out prs_scores
+~/plink --bfile your_plink_data_pruned   --score  trait1_sumstat_prs.txt  --out prs_scores

-In your_gwas_summary_statistics.file, typically we have the following columns: snpid ,A1, A2, and Zscore.
 More information about --score function can be found at https://www.cog-genomics.org/plink/1.9/score.

-Note: to perform bias-correction in Step 3, we perform LD-based pruning but no p-value thresholding is required in this step.
+Note: No p-value thresholding is required in this step.

 ###Case 2: Across two studies (e.g., UK Biobank and a non-UKB study)

 In this situation, we recommend to use imputed genetic variants to increase overlapping rate of genetic variants genotyped in two studies.
 We also need to remove ambiguous genetic variants (i.e. variant with complementary alleles, either C/G or A/T) before generating PRS.

-Demo code of removing ambiguous genetic variants (suppose #5 #6 columns are your A1 and A2 data)
+Demo code to obtain the list of ambiguous genetic variants (suppose #5 #6 columns are your A1 and A2 in your plink bim file)

 awk '!( ($5=="A" && $6=="T") || \
 ($5=="T" && $6=="A") || \